Luigi Turci

 Luigi Turci (born 27 January 1970) is an Italian former professional footballer who played as a goalkeeper.
 He retired after the 2006–07 season.
-His last club was Cesena in Serie B. He is currently active as goalkeeping coach of A.C.
-Milan.
+His last club was Cesena in Serie B. He is currently active as goalkeeping coach of AC Milan.

 Football career

 He started his career at native club Cremonese.
 After loaned to Treviso and Alessandria (Serie C1), he became Cremonese no.1 goalkeeper, and helped the team gain promotion to Serie A in 1993.

 After Cremonese were relegated to Serie B in 1996, he joined Udinese of Serie A, still remaining the first choice goalkeeper of the team.

-He moved again in 2002, this time to U.C.
-Sampdoria.
+He moved again in 2002, this time to UC Sampdoria.
 He made 33 appearances during the 2002–03 Serie A season.
-However, following the arrival of Francesco Antonioli from A.S.
-Roma in 2003, Turci was forced to become the second choice goalkeeper, and made just five appearances in the next two seasons.
+However, following the arrival of Francesco Antonioli from AS Roma in 2003, Turci was forced to become the second choice goalkeeper, and made just five appearances in the next two seasons.

 In 2005, he joined Cesena in Serie B for whom he played 62 league games before hanging up his boots in 2007.

 Throughout his career, Turci played a total of 271 Serie A games between 1993 and 2004.